-- Provide drinking water compliance monitoring to determine compliance with state and federal regulations based on analytical reports of the drinking water samples collected and analyzed.
+- 1. Provide drinking water compliance monitoring to determine compliance with state and federal regulations based on analytical reports of the drinking water samples collected and analyzed.
 Schedule and collect samples for chemical analysis through a third-party contractor to determine compliance by public water systems.
 Perform enforcement referrals of public water systems that fail to comply with the Safe Drinking Water Act.
 Maintain the Safe Drinking Water Information System Database that includes data acquisition and data transfers for the drinking water inventory, violations, and enforcement action data to relay to EPA. - 2.
 Review plans and specifications for new or significantly modified public water systems, including the review of the financial, managerial, and technical capabilities of proposed public water systems.
-Review exception requests to TCEQ's rules to verify that regulations can be met that will be protective of public health. - 3.
+Review exception requests to TCEQ's rules to verify that regulations can be met that will protect public health. - 3.
 Provide assistance by evaluating systems and providing comprehensive technical support to improve system operations.
 Provide technical support to implement best management practices that will prevent contamination of drinking water sources and provide assistance and technical training to public water systems through the Financial, Managerial, and Technical Assistance Program and the Texas Optimization Program. - 4.
 Assist public water systems by appointing temporary managers or requesting the appointment of a receiver.
-Assist public water systems experiencing water availability concerns due to natural disasters and operational failures and assist with training related to water system security issues. - 5.
-Review and process water district applications, including the review of bond applications for water and wastewater treatment infrastructure, district creations and dissolutions, and director appointments.
+Assist public water systems that are experiencing failures due to natural disasters, water availability concerns, other emergency conditions, or operational failures, and provide technical support related to water system security and resiliency. - 5.
+Review Emergency Preparedness Plans to ensure operations during an extended power outage lasting for more than 24 hours. - 6.
+Review and process water district applications, including director appointments, bond applications for water and wastewater treatment infrastructure, and district creations and dissolutions.

 - Safe and adequate public water supply.
-Better compliance decisions allow public water systems and their customers to be notified timely of potential dangers to human health.
-Additionally, because the state is able to contract with the sample collection company, a benefit of scale is realized, allowing for a cost savings that many public water systems would not be able to match.
-Technical assistance is also provided to public water systems during times of need (such as drought, flooding, and operational failures in order to help them maintain their compliance with state and federal law. - Assist new water systems.
+Better compliance decisions allow public water systems and their customers to be notified in a timely manner of potential dangers to human health.
+Additionally, because the state can contract with the sample collection company, a benefit of scale is realized, allowing for a cost savings that many public water systems would not be able to match.
+Technical assistance is also provided to public water systems during times of need, such as drought, other extreme weather conditions, and operational failures, in order to help them comply with state and federal law. - Assist new water systems.
 The agency reviews plans and specifications for new and significantly modified public water systems.
-This provides assurance that the design standards used will be in compliance with the state and federal drinking-water rules.
-Reviewing the financial, managerial, and technical aspects of proposed public water systems ensures that public water systems will remain viable. - Financial, managerial and technical assistance to public water systems.
-The approved Capacity Development Plan is a requirement under the Drinking Water State Revolving Fund (DWSRF) in order for
+This provides assurance that the design standards will comply with the state and federal drinking-water rules.
+Reviewing the financial, managerial, and technical aspects of proposed public water systems ensures that public water systems will remain viable.

-Texas to receive full grant funding.
-DWSRF grant funding provides low- and no-cost loans to public water systems and supports TCEQ compliance assistance activities.
-These activities support public water systems in their ability to drill new wells or find new sources and provide continuing service to their customers while meeting safe drinking-water requirements.

-Identification of at-risk public water systems.
+- Financial, managerial and technical assistance to public water systems.
+The approved Capacity Development Plan is a requirement under the Drinking Water State Revolving Fund (DWSRF) for Texas to receive full grant funding.
+DWSRF grants provide low- and no-cost loans to public water systems and supports TCEQ compliance assistance activities.
+These activities support public water systems in their ability to drill new wells or find new sources and provide continuing service to their customers while meeting safe drinking-water requirements. - Identification of at-risk public water systems.
 TCEQ provides compliance assistance to public water systems before violations warrant formal enforcement action.
 When a water system fails, it is often due to financial, managerial, and technical weaknesses that culminate in violations.
 These violations can be difficult to overcome without significant technical assistance, funding, enforcement, and financial and managerial restructuring.